Welcome to the Elementary Homepage

 Welcome to academic year 2018 – 2019

 Kindly note that Elementary students’ report cards will be sent home today with your son/daughter.
-Our First Term Triad Conference day is on Thursday, December 6th, 2018 from 8:00 AM to 3:00 PM.
+Our Second Term Triad Conference day is on Thursday, March 28th, 2019 from 8 AM to 3 PM.

 Kindly find below a direct link to the online signup form to secure your requested conference time with your child’s respective teacher.
 It is very important to note that once you have signed-up for a time slot, it cannot be changed.
 Therefore, kindly ensure that you have selected the appropriate time slot for your meeting.
 Also note times need to be scheduled for each student if you have more than one child with the same teacher.

-The online signup will remain open until 1:00 PM on Wednesday, December 5th, 2018.
-Accordingly, we encourage parents to complete the signup before that date/time.
+The online signup will remain open until 1 PM on Wednesday, March 27th,2019.
+Accordingly, we encourage parents to complete the signup before the deadline.
 Students are expected to be with their parents/guardian for their conference.

 Important Message From Heritage Principals: